Ipotrick/Daxa/README.md

 # Daxa

-Daxa is my personal opinionated GPU API abstraction over Vulkan.
+Daxa is my opinionated GPU API abstraction over Vulkan.

-Daxa's interface is close to but simpler then Vulkan.
+Daxa's interface is quite close Vulkan but much simplified.
 Some central abstractions make it much more convenient to use.

-Probably the two most intresting abstractions that set daxa appart from other abstractions is the fully bindless shader resource model and the c++/glsl shader integration.
+The two most intresting features that set daxa appart from other abstractions the fully bindless shader ressources and its render graph.

 The original goal of Daxa was to have a GPU library that was as easy (or easier) to use than OpenGL, while gaining access the great power of the Vulkan API for gpu driven work.
 I am happy to say that for me (and others) it achieves that goal.

 ## Key features and abstractions
 - [x] Simple setup and object creation.
-No more 1000 LOC file to get a triangle drawn (https://github.com/Ipotrick/Daxa/tree/master/wiki/Tutorial.md).
+No more 1000 LOC file to get a triangle drawn. (https://github.com/Ipotrick/Daxa/tree/master/wiki/Tutorial.md)
 - [x] Much simplified api surface compared to vulkan.
-Daxa abstracts away vulkan concepts like VkDescriptorSet, VkDescriptorSetLayout, VkPipelineLayout and others completely.
+Daxa abstracts away much of the vulkan api, only exposing those concepts that are crucial for good control and performance.
-- [x] Automatic deferred resource destruction, automatic waiting on possible use from the GPU.
+- [x] Automatic deferred resource destruction.
+Daxa deferres resource destruction until all work in flight at the time of the destruction call is finished.
-- [x] Powerful and flexible render-graph implementation (automatic synch and frame sheduling). (https://github.com/Ipotrick/Daxa/tree/master/wiki/TaskGraph.md)
+- [x] Powerful and flexible render-graph.
+While manual sync is exposed in daxa for best control, it also provides an optional render-graph. (https://github.com/Ipotrick/Daxa/tree/master/wiki/TaskGraph.md)
-- [x] Bindless shader resource model (much simpler and naturally gpu driven friendly descriptor management). (https://github.com/Ipotrick/Daxa/tree/master/wiki/Bindless.md)
+- [x] Bindless shader resource model.
+Resources are accessed via an id (or address) in shaders instead of descriptor set bindings.
+This drastically simplifies the api while also beeing a very powerful tool for gpu driven rendering. (https://github.com/Ipotrick/Daxa/tree/master/wiki/Bindless.md)
-- [x] C++ and shader code sharing utilities (no need for shader reflection, simply share source files). (https://github.com/Ipotrick/Daxa/tree/master/wiki/ShaderIntegration.md)
+- [x] C++ and shader code sharing utilities.
+This combined with other simplifications means you will never need shader reflection for convenience. (https://github.com/Ipotrick/Daxa/tree/master/wiki/ShaderIntegration.md)
 - [x] Shader build system, including features like `#include` management and shader hot-reloading. (https://github.com/Ipotrick/Daxa/tree/master/wiki/PipelineManager.md)

 List of other noteworthy features: [Other Features](https://github.com/Ipotrick/Daxa/tree/master/wiki/Features.md)

 ## Getting started

-Daxa has a GitHub wiki explaining how to build it [here](https://github.com/Ipotrick/Daxa/tree/master/wiki/Building).
+Daxa has a GitHub wiki explaining how to build Daxa [here](https://github.com/Ipotrick/Daxa/tree/master/wiki/Building).

 The GitHub wiki also contains pages on all bigger Daxa features like TaskGraph and the shader integration.